awslabs/aws-amplify-identity-broker/README.md

 __Features are:__

-* login, forgot password, ...
+* login, forgot password ...
 * MFA : _SMS, OTP_
 * style customization
 * i18n : _languages in this demo: English and French_